|Homosexuality, Gay Marriage & The Church|

 Because God does love you and me so much, He provided a way whereby we can all be restored to Him and where as we live in obedience to Him, LIFE will conquer death in all its forms.
 God is really big on LIFE.
 He wants you to have life - and life to its fullest (John 10:10).

-Rather than trying to explain away sin, we need to acknowledge sin as sin, and then turn to the One who paid the penalty for that sin, Jesus Christ.
+Rather than trying to rationalize sin and explain away what God says in order to fit our own agenda, may we just humbly acknowledge sin as sin, and then turn to the One who paid the penalty for that sin, Jesus Christ.

 But if He is the standard of truth and we reject that standard because we want to make our own standard of truth and what is right or wrong, we can foolishly do so.
 He loves us so much that He gives us the choice to choose Him and His truth or not.
 And if we don't want Him, He, in sadness, will honor that choice.
 But He loves us and wants what is best for us.
 We are to simply believe God for what He says.
 It is that simple.
 And yet, simple belief - and the obedience that follows - is the hardest thing for humanity to do.